elatov/elatov.github.io/_posts/2012-09-01-vdr-appliance-fails-to-complete-integrity-check-and-fails-to-backup-certain-vms.md

 >
 > Make sure that your DNS server can resolve rev (and fwd) lookup entries for this hostname

 Since my DNS was all setup, I just rebooted the appliance and then all the DNS checks passed.
-If you don&#8217;t have a DNS server and you want to change the DNS-Name of your Appliance, you can follow the instruction laid out in that communities page:
+If you don't have a DNS server and you want to change the DNS-Name of your Appliance, you can follow the instruction laid out in that communities page:

 > cd /opt/vmware/share/vami
 > cp vami\_set\_hostname vami\_set\_hostname.orig